e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Bradkos.md

 Behavior: The Domesticated Sloth is a gentle and affectionate pet, and is known for its slow and peaceful demeanor.
 It is often kept as a solitary pet, although it can be kept in groups with other Domesticated Sloths.
 It is not a demanding pet, and does not require much attention or care.
 However, it is a social creature, and will form bonds with its caretaker over time.

 History: The Domesticated Sloth have been around for a couple hundred years and its origins are not well known.
 It is believed that they were first bred as companion animals in the 2400's, and quickly gained popularity due to their gentle nature and unique appearance.
-Today, they are widely kept as pets across the world, and are considered one of the most popular and beloved companion animals in the world of Majara.
+Today, they are widely kept as pets across the world, and are considered one of the most popular and beloved companion animals in the world of [[Majara]].